-There exists an operational degradation issue for the east-west movement of regional freight traffic and the need for a requirement to facilitate access to existing and proposed intermodals and industrial areas.
+Councils have previously identified the need for connectivity between Inland Rail and regional east-west rail lines to ensure movement of regional freight traffic and to facilitate access to existing and proposed intermodals and industrial areas.
 The EIS does not sufficiently address the issues raised during consultation.
 Operational degradation and reduced opportunity for regional traffic is an economic, safety and freight efficiency issue which will not be fully addressed by the proposed connections.

-SEARS 8.2 states the "Proponent must assess (and model) the operational transport impacts of the project, including"..."wider transport interactions (local and regional roads, cycling, public and freight transport and the broader NSW rail network)".
+SEARS 8.2 states the "Proponent must assess (and model) the operational transport impacts of the project, including"... "wider transport interactions (local and regional roads, cycling, public and freight transport and the broader NSW rail network)".
 The proposal connects with four existing rail lines that are part of the ARTC and Country Regional Network rail networks (see section A2.3.2).
 The connections are described in Table A7.1.